 Location: Young Island, St Vincent

-After dropping our anchor, the gophers brought up a breakfast of breakfast sandwiches including choices of; eggs, bacon, cheese, avocado and potatoes, all on a bagel.
-Being from New York where I often have a bacon, egg and cheese for breakfast, this meal felt super homey.
+After dropping our anchor, the gophers brought up a breakfast of breakfast sandwiches, including choices of; eggs, bacon, cheese, avocado, and potatoes, all on a bagel.
+Being from New York, where I often have a bacon, egg, and cheese for breakfast, this meal felt super homey.
 Following breakfast, we grabbed our shoes (which hadn’t been used in a while) along with our masks and took the dinghies to land for our COVID tests.
-While not the most comfortable thing in the world, our quick little brain massage from the q-tip will allow us onto land in a few days time.
-A small price to pay for a result well worth it.
+While not the most comfortable thing in the world, our quick little brain massage from the q-tip will allow us to land in a few day’s time.
+A small price to pay for a result is well worth it.

 Photo 1- Mike half asleep after a long watch

 Photo 2- Will on the way to our COVID tests

 Photo 4- Sophie enjoying the water